 As founder and chair of the National Conference for Men and Boys (2010-2013), Glen championed the work of various suicide prevention initiatives and in particular the charity CALM UK (The Campaign Against Living Miserably).

 In 2013 and 2015, Glen worked with CALM to facilitate the annual summit of the Cheshire & Merseyside Suicide Reduction Network in the North West of England

-Glen is well known in the Australian men’s health sector, having presented at the National Men’s Health Gathering in Brisbane (2013) and Central Coast (2015).
-He has also worked with Greg Millan of Men’s Health Services in Australia to deliver a series of his ‘Helping Men Get Help’ workshops to frontline professionals in Sydney, Melbourne, Newcastle and Tasmania.
+Glen is well known in the Australian men’s health sector, having presented at the National Men’s Health Gathering in Brisbane (2013), Central Coast (2015) and Parramatta (2018).

 In November 2015, with the support of a broad alliance of charities and the British Psychology Society, the drive to ‘turn male suicide into a national conversation’ in the UK saw International Men’s Day (co-ordinated by Glen), being used as a platform to host the UK’s first parliamentary debate on male suicide and men’s issues.

-This recognises the fact that IMD 2016 will be held on Saturday 19th November, which coincides with International Survivors of Suicide Loss Day.
+This recognised the fact that IMD 2016 was held on Saturday 19th November, which coincided with International Survivors of Suicide Loss Day.

-As an Australian resident, Glen is committed to continuing his advocacy for men’s health and wellbeing and supporting existing work to reduce the high male suicide rate in Australia through the Stop Male Suicide project.
+As an Australian resident, Glen continues his advocacy for men’s health and wellbeing and supports existing work to reduce the high male suicide rate in Australia through the Stop Male Suicide project.